salauer/personal-website-academic/content/home/experience.md

   description = """
   Projects:

-  * Estimating the incidence of cholera in Bangladesh using a random forest model
+  * Estimate the seroincidence rate of cholera in Bangladesh using Bayesian hierarchical models (compiled in Stan)
+  * Make geospatial maps based on clustered data using integrated nested Laplace approximations (INLA)
+  * Fit a random forest model to cohort data and use it to predict cholera seropositivity
-  * Modeling the decay in the sensitivity of diagnostic tests based on serological biomarkers over time
+  * Model the decay in the sensitivity of diagnostic tests based on serological biomarkers over time
   """

 [[experience]]